Northwestern's Center for Connected Learning and Computer-Based Modeling (CCL) is dedicated to the creative use of technology to deepen learning.

 Tools developed at the CCL have been used with a wide range of learners, ranging from young children to frontier level researchers in universities, businesses, and laboratories.
 Our technologies enable learners to make deep connections between what they are learning and their personal experience of the world.

 Recently, the CCL has been primarily engaged with developing computer-based modeling and simulation packages and associated materials.
-These packages enable learners to explore, construct, and revise models across a wide variety of natural and social domains.
+These packages are in widespread use in both Research and Education.
+They enable learners to explore, construct, and revise models across a wide variety of natural and social domains.
+They are also widely used by researchers to construct models of scientific and policy phenomena such as policies to limit spread of HIV, examine the effects of school choice policy, or more basic science such as modeling predator-prey ecologies, properties of materials, evacuation behavior and many more.

 The NetLogo environment, for example, enables learners to give simple rules to individual "agents" in a simulation and observe the collective result of all the agents' behavior.
 Using the NetLogo language, students and researchers have constructed large numbers of models of complex phenomena in the natural and social worlds.
 The Models Library that comes with NetLogo covers phenomena in biology, chemistry, physics, earth science economics, history, sociology, business, medicine and a variety of other domains.
 These models can be explored and revised as part of model-based inquiry in middle, secondary and undergraduate classrooms as well as serving as the basis for research in more advanced settings.